ARTIST STATEMENT

 ARTIST BIO

 Melissa Capasso earned her MFA from Brooklyn College in 2016.
-Recent exhibitions include several prominent group shows and solo shows at Gold/Scopophilia (Montclair, NJ) and Sweet Lorraine Gallery (Brooklyn, NY).
+Recent exhibitions include several prominent group shows, a two-person show with Ava Warner at the Shirley Project Space (Brooklyn, NY), and solo shows at Gold/Scopophilia (Montclair, NJ) and Sweet Lorraine Gallery (Brooklyn, NY).
 In a review of her work for Two Coats of Paint, Jennifer Rose Bonilla-Edgington wrote that Capasso’s “work’s energy invites viewers’ engagement and its intricacy stimulates them to search their own minds for connections to the content, sparking the neurons.”
 Capasso teaches painting and drawing at Suffolk County Community College and has also taught at Rutgers-Newark.
 Residencies and honors include the Elizabeth Murray Artist Residency and the Edward F. Albee Foundation Visual Arts Fellowship.